 As I see it, we stand at a curious threshold.
 While on the one hand it beckons with a promising landscape that has select producers willing to loosen their purse strings for getting the basic element of the enterprise in order, which is the script, it also intimidates with the pressures of opening weekend numbers, that invariably define returns.
 Whether the audience is smartening up or not is open to conjecture.
 One thing we have to accept, purely owing to the socio-economic disparity that our beloved country will always be exposed to – some smart producer like Sajid Nadiadwala will eventually realize extra efficiency to be gained by cutting the flab in the process and write, direct and produce a venture himself and make a bomb by having Bhai-Khan sleep-walk through it.
 But, here is hoping that the Dibakar Banerjee’s, the Akhtar’s, the Motwane’s, the Basu’s, the Kashyap’s, the Bharadwaj’s and the Mehra’s (I’m sure I’ve missed a few) keep instilling some hope in budding writers by assuring them that there still exists a title in the opening credits which reads ‘Written by’… Amen.

 Content Copyright: The responsibility and the sole ownership of the content is of the author who has contributed the content to this blog as a friendly gesture.
-Please don’t copy-paste matter from this contact the writer, please visit his author page HERE.
-You may also write to him at firstname.lastname@example.org .
+Please don’t copy-paste matter from this blog.To contact the writer, please visit his author page HERE.
+You may also write to him at email@example.com .

 The feature image has been taken from HERE, the first picture of the post from HERE and the second from HERE

 Nice to see you call out “Luck By Chance” and “Udaan”, two great underrated films.